vtx-factory/Kosm-Classic-FPS-Template-UE4/README.md

 ## Bug Tracker:

 - [ ] <strong>PORTALS:</strong> There's still Mesh Clipping when passing through Portals and Machine Gun, Railgun, Lightning Gun and Shotgun Projectiles won't pass through them.
-- [ ] <strong>NETWORK-CLIENT:</strong> You can notice some stutters on Character's movement while on Network, this is because the Exterp/Interp need and will be fine tuned.
+- [ ] <strong>NETWORK-CLIENT:</strong> Stutters can be noticed on Character's movement while on Network, this is because the Exterp/Interp need and will be fine tuned.
 - [ ] <strong>NETWORK-CLIENT:</strong> Fix Lightning Gun delay issues.
 - [ ] Fix Lightning Gun beam, visually it should be Target Dynamic and not rely solely on distance.
 - [ ] Tap-Jump to be detected exactly as Bunny-hop is.